paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 ##### Section IV - Restoring the System
 1. Rename `emuNAND.bin` on the root of your SD card to `emuNAND_2-1-0.bin` and copy it to a safe folder on your computer so you can downgrade back to 2.1.0 easily if you ever need to.
 You can delete `emuNAND_2-1-0.bin` and `emuNAND_formatted.bin`from your SD card.
+2. Copy your `sysNAND.bin` backup from Section I to the root of your SD card
 2. Reinsert your SD card into your 3DS then press B to return to the main menu
 3. Go to "NAND Backup & Restore"
 4. Restore SysNAND from `sysNAND.bin` (EmuNAND will replace SysNAND after Part 5, but we need it functional for right now)